Parmesan Twists with Anchovy or Sesame and Poppy Seeds

 |Preheat the oven to gas mark 6, 400°F, 200°C.|

-(You can chill the twists at this stage if you don’t want to cook them straight away.)
+(You can now cover and chill the twists if you don't want to cook them straight away)

-Then pop them into the oven to bake for 8 minutes, or until the twists are puffed and golden brown.
+When you are ready too cook them preheat the oven to 200C, Gas Mark 6, pop them in the oven and bake for 12-14 minutes, until they are puffed and golden brown.

 Return to Homepage

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.

 This recipe is courtesy of Mark Mitson and is an absolute winner to serve with drinks at Christmas or any time.
 I've never been keen on fiddly canapes, and these are so simple and easy, and absolutely never fail to please.